jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

 > [!TIP]
 > General Arango AQL graph query syntax information can be found [HERE](https://www.arangodb.com/docs/stable/aql/graphs.html).
 Please reference this document on the shortest path algorithim in AQL [HERE](https://www.arangodb.com/docs/stable/aql/graphs-shortest-path.html) (2 minute read).

-In this use case we want to idenitfy the lowest latency path between **xrd01** and **xrd07**.
-We will utilize Arango's shortest path query capabilities and specify latency as our meta-data field to calculate on.
+In this use case we want to idenitfy the lowest latency path for traffic originating from the 10.101.1.0/24 (Amsterdam) destined to 20.0.0.0/24 (Rome).
+We will utilize Arango's shortest path query capabilities and specify latency as our weighted attribute pulled from the meta-data.
 See image below which shows the shortest latency path we expect to be returned by our query.

 <img src="/topo_drawings/low-latency-path.png" width="900">

-   1. Return to the ArangoDB browser UI and run a shortest path query from **xrd01** to **xrd07**, and have it return SRv6 SID data.
+   1. Return to the ArangoDB browser UI and run a shortest path query from 10.101.1.0/24 to 20.0.0.0/24 , and have it return SRv6 SID data.
       ```
       for v, e in outbound shortest_path 'unicast_prefix_v4/10.101.1.0_24_10.0.0.1'
           TO 'unicast_prefix_v4/20.0.0.0_24_10.0.0.7' ipv4_topology OPTIONS {weightAttribute: 'latency' }